Christopher Holland-Martin: Post-war

 After the war, Holland-Martin was appointed a Director of Martins Bank.
 He also became involved in politics and was made Joint Honorary Treasurer of the Conservative Party from 1947; two years later he married Lady Anne Cavendish MBE, daughter of the Duke of Devonshire.

 Parliament

 At the 1951 general election, Holland-Martin was elected as Conservative Member of Parliament for Ludlow.
 His experience in financial matters was often in evidence in House of Commons debates, although he was generally low profile.
 He remained involved in business throughout his time in Parliament.

 Disqualification question

-In 1955 he was caught up in a minor constitutional crisis over his local Directorship of the Bank of New Zealand.
-With the Bank's shares vested in the Crown, the Directorship was technically an 'office of profit under the crown' and as such a disqualification from the House of Commons.
-Holland-Martin immediately resigned his office while the law was changed and an Act of Parliament was passed to indemnify him from the consequences of having acted as a Member of Parliament while disqualified.
+In 1955 he was caught up in a minor constitutional crisis over his local directorship of the Bank of New Zealand.
+With the bank's shares vested in the Crown, the directorship was technically an 'office of profit under the Crown' and as such a disqualification from the House of Commons.
+Holland-Martin immediately resigned his office while the law was changed and an act of Parliament, the Validation of Elections (No. 2) Act 1955 (4 & 5 Eliz.
+2. c.
+12) was passed to indemnify him from the consequences of having acted as a Member of Parliament while disqualified.